DHEA keeps function normal in all our cells.

 (1) A small group of enthusiastic doctors think, as I do, that everybody should take DHEA so as to keep the body’s maintenance and repair systems working for as long as possible.

 (2) Researchers who mostly agree with that.

-(3) Naysayers and doomsayers, whose objections are such as “What If?”, “Perhaps interfering with your hormones might be harmful”, “It hasn’t been tested”, “compounded pills are of poor quality” and “We don’t know, so we can’t recommend it”.
+(3) Naysayers and doomsayers, whose objections are such as “What If?”, “Perhaps interfering with your hormones might be harmful”, “It hasn’t been tested”, “compounded pills are of poor quality” and “We don’t know, so it’s not recommended”.

-DHEA has been “OTC” in the USA since 1995 and as Dr. Fernand Labrie, Professor of Endocrinology at Laval U. and a premier expert in the field, said in 1988:
+DHEA has been “OTC” in the USA since 1995 and as Dr. Fernand Labrie, Professor of Endocrinology at Laval University. and a premier expert in the field, said in 1988:

 “No serious adverse event related to DHEA has ever been reported in the world literature (thousands of subjects exposed) or in the monitoring of adverse events by the FDA (millions of people exposed)”.

-Now, more than 30 years later, Dr, Labrie’s statement still holds true, and
+Now, more than 30 years later, Professor’s Labrie’s statement still holds true:

 Maintaining DHEA keeps bodily functions normal.

 Maintaining DHEA, at the level usually found at age 25, keeps function normal.

 DHEA is the raw material for a range of essential hormones, so keeping it freely available tends to “fix everything”, just as Thyroid Hormone 3 maximizes the efficiency of all our cells.